-14. DEALING WITH CONCERNS AND DISCLOSURES - ROLES AND RESPONSIBILITIES
+16. DEALING WITH CONCERNS AND DISCLOSURES - ROLES AND RESPONSIBILITIES

-When should staff and volunteers be concerned about children and young people:-
+All staff will be concerned about children and young people as below:-

-- a child may disclose something that has upset or harmed them - someone else might report something that a child has told them, or that they believe that a child has been or is being harmed

-- a child might show signs of physical injury for which there appears to be no explanation - a child's behaviour may suggest he or she is being abused - the behaviour or attitude of one of the workers towards a child may cause concern - a child demonstrates worrying behaviour towards other children.
+- a child may disclose something that has upset or harmed them - someone else might report something that a child has told them, or that they believe that a child has been or is being harmed - a child might show signs of physical injury for which there appears to be no explanation - a child's behaviour may suggest he or she is being abused - the behaviour or attitude of one of the workers towards a child may cause concern - a child demonstrates worrying behaviour towards other children.

-To consult with your Designated Senior Person for child protection does not mean a referral has been made.
-This decision is the responsibility of the Designated Senior Person for child protection who will contact the appropriate agency as and when required.
+We are aware that to consult with our designated safeguarding lead does not mean a referral has been made.
+This decision is the responsibility of the designated safeguarding lead for child protection who will contact the appropriate agency as and when required.

-If you are unhappy about the response you receive from your Designated Senior Person for child protection contact the Local Authority Childrens Services.
+If you are unhappy with the response you receive from your designated safeguarding all staff have the right to contact Walsall Childrens Services

-The school will always discuss concerns with parents/carers unless to do so would:
+School will always discuss concerns with parents/carers unless to do so would: